 The el Mirador / la Danta Rainforest Trek Workshop is two mornings and includes a trip to Motul the ancient Maya village just up the road from San Jose.
 Be educated.
 Be prepared.
 295Q paid direct to the Maya.

-Maya Cooking Workshop – learn traditional Maya recipes – everyone raves about this woman’s food – yum yum yum – one morning – 75Q paid direct to the Maya.
+Maya Cooking Workshop – learn traditional Maya recipes – everyone raves about this woman’s food – yum yum yum – one morning – 120Q paid direct to the Maya.

-Spanish Language Workshops – are held one-on-one with a certified and experienced Spanish teacher.
+Spanish Language Workshops – are held one-on-one with an experienced Spanish teacher.
 Schedule your Spanish sessions as/when/where you like in any of the Maya beach communities we serve – 35Q per hour, available in 10-hour minimum blocks, paid direct to your Spanish teacher.